Shaping Stratford

 Shaping Stratford and Shaping our Future

-David Buckland, Chief Executive and Head of Paid Service & Councillor Tony Jefferson, Leader of the Council
+David Buckland, Chief Executive and Head of Paid Service & Councillor Susan Juned, Leader of the Council

 Firstly, thank you for taking the time to visit this site.
-This is a very exciting and challenging period in the history of the Council, and we are thrilled that we have the opportunity of recruiting new members to the Council’s Management Team following the retirement of two long standing and respected officers.
+This is a very exciting and challenging period in the history of the Council, and we are thrilled that we have the opportunity of recruiting a new member of the Council’s Management Team following the retirement of a respected officer.

-These roles will be at the heart of the Council’s management team who are working with the political leadership to “get stuff done”.
-In common with all councils, we face a challenging time, with much uncertainty surrounding the future level of government support.
+This role will be at the heart of the Council’s Management Team, working with the political leadership to deliver our ambitious plans.
+Similar to other councils, we face a challenging time, with much uncertainty surrounding the future of issues including devolution and the level of government support.
 However, the Council is currently in a strong financial position.
 The Council balances ambition with realism and has a willingness to look strategically as well as operationally and take calculated risks.
-There is a good and robust working relationship between all members the Cabinet and Officers which has worked well.
+There is a good and robust working relationship between all members of the Cabinet and Officers which has worked well.

-Our Head of Housing and Customer Services is responsible for our response to the “Cost of Living Crisis”, the newly approved budget has included £600,000 to support our residents who are most at need.
-Programmes in this area include support for heating costs as well as working with local community and voluntary groups to support residents in their homes.
-Whilst the Council does not have its own housing stock the role works very closely with the registered partners in the district and has been very successful on schemes including the Local Authority Decarbonising Scheme and now the Local Authority Housing Fund.
+In addition to the Council Plan objectives our Head of Housing, Revenues and Customer Services is responsible for the delivery of our Growing Opportunities Plan and the continued implementation of the “Cost of Living fund”, of £300,000.
+Programmes in this area include support for heating costs, as well as working with local community and voluntary groups to support residents in their homes.
+Whilst the Council does not have its own housing stock, the role works closely with the registered partners in the district and has been very successful on schemes including the Local Authority Decarbonising Scheme and the Local Authority Housing Fund.
+We are also looking forward to the Warm Homes Grant Scheme.

-As mentioned above the Council is currently in a strong financial position.
-However, in order to address further expected reductions in government support, the Council is actively reviewing a number of initiatives which are designed to either reduce cost or generate income to support our core services.
-The current impact of inflation on our budgets will prove an additional challenge with obviously the affordability of our services to consider alongside the impact on our residents.
+The role is integral to the delivery of customer services and we are extremely proud of our contact centre, services delivered directly from Elizabeth House and the roll out of the Customer Access Terminals.
+As mentioned above the Council is currently in a strong financial position and this role is responsible for collecting all Council Tax and Business Rates to keep us in that position.
+However, in order to address further expected reductions in government support, the Council is actively reviewing a number of initiatives, which are designed to either reduce costs or generate income to support our core services.

 The Council has always been extremely conscious of its impact upon the environment and has made significant reductions in our own emissions.
 As with the majority of local authorities, the Council has declared a Climate Change Emergency.
 We have acted swiftly in identifying a number of actions that will help with the aspiration of being recognised as a Carbon Neutral District by 2030.
-A significant project in this area will be the development of regional Materials Recycling Facility, this will ensure that the Council can consider new and exciting recycling opportunities consistent with the Climate Change agenda.
+Recent initiatives in this area include the opening of a new nature reserve, installing solar panels on leisure centre roofs and the forthcoming adoption of a new Climate Change Strategy.
+In the last year the Council ran a Community Climate Change programme and distributed £50,000 of grants to schemes across our area.